Barbados Travel Guide

 Beaches, Pools, and Dining

-Because of the amazing beach, you can enjoy a natural lagoon perfect for snorkelling, paddleboarding, and beach walking.
+Because of the amazing beach, you can enjoy a natural lagoon.
 The sand is exceptionally soft and white.
 Even though it’s close to public spots, there’s privacy, especially if you have butler service.
 The Tiki Bar on the beach makes tropical cocktails – sounds amazing, doesn’t it?

 Together, the two Sandals Resorts in Barbados provide 21 dining venues, from fine dining and beachfront grills to teppanyaki and seafood.
 You can enjoy sushi, surf-and-turf, elegant Italian, and themed cuisine.
 Add seven unique bars – including pool bars, beach bars, and rooftop spaces – and you’ve got variety.